- 1 Introduction to the Saxon Army of 1756

 By October 11 1756, the Saxon army in the camp of Pirna also included a unit entitled Freicompagnie Fürst Anhalt with some 116 men.
 It was formed from the men of the Wittenberg garrison.

 Each Kreis-Regiment (formally Landmiliz) was to form 2 battalions.
 Only smallish cadres were maintained in peacetime.
-The militia had not been activated in 1756 and had a peacetime establishment of only 180 men.
+These units had not been activated in 1756 and had a peacetime establishment of only 180 men.

 Saxon regiments serving with the Austrians and Reichsarmee 1757-1763